mcdonc/devenv-awsenv/README.rst

 of AWS "environments", each of which can have a different set of AWS credentials, a different AWS account id, a different region, etc.

-It is useful if you use different identities to authenticate to your development AWS setup vs. your production AWS setup.
+It is useful if you use different identities to authenticate to, for example, your development AWS setup vs. your production AWS setup.
 It is also useful if you are a consultant with multiple customers, and you need to switch between collections of customer AWS resources easily.

 It keeps all of its settings in the system keychain of whatever computer you